-MEXICAN AMERICAN LEGISLATIVE §

-CAUCUS, TEXAS HOUSE OF §

-REPRESENTATIVES, SERGIO MORA, BOBBIE §

-GARZA-HERNANDEZ Š.

-§

-Plaintiffs §

-§ Civil Action No.

-§ 3:21-cv-00259-DCG-JES-JVB

-V. §

-§

-STATE OF TEXAS, GREG ABBOTT, §

-GOVERNOR OF THE §

-STATE OF TEXAS, in his official capacity, §

-and JOHN SCOTT, §

-SECRETARY OF STATE OF TEXAS, in his §

-official capacity §

-Defendants §
+MEXICAN AMERICAN LEGISLATIVE § CAUCUS, TEXAS HOUSE OF REPRESENTATIVES, SERGIO MORA, BOBBIE § GARZA-HERNANDEZ § 00 00 00 00 00 00 00 00 00 00 00 00 Plaintiffs Civil Action No. 3:21-cv-00259-DCG-JES-JVB [Lead Case] v.
+STATE OF TEXAS, GREG ABBOTT.
+3:21-cv-00988-DCG-JES-JVB GOVERNOR OF THE STATE OF TEXAS, in his official capacity, [Consolidated Case] and JANE NELSON.
+SECRETARY OF STATE OF TEXAS, in her official capacity Defendants

-PLAINTIFF MALC'S FIRST AMENDED COMPLAINT
+PLAINTIFF MALC'S THIRD AMENDED COMPLAINT

-Texas has adopted redistricting plans for the Texas House of Representatives, the Texas delegation to the United States House of Representatives, and the Texas State Board of Education.
+Texas has adopted redistricting plans for the Texas House of Representatives and the Texas delegation to the United States House of Representatives.
 In keeping with a long history of legal violations in the redistricting process, these plans discriminate on the basis of race and impermissibly dilute the vote of Latino populations.
 While the United States Supreme Court declined to permit federal courts to police partisan gerrymandering because redistricting is, by its nature, inherently political, the Court did not give state legislatures a license to racially discriminate or dilute minority voting power under the guise of mere partisanship.
-In places where racially polarized voting is the norm, there is a long-standing history of discrimination, and as racially-tinged political speech is increasingly on the rise, it is particularly important to ensure the courts have the ability to review plans for impermissible vote dilution and potentially invidious discrimination.
+In places where racially polarized voting is the norm, there is a long-standing history of discrimination, and as racially tinged political speech is increasingly on the rise, it is particularly important to ensure the courts have the ability to review plans for impermissible vote dilution and potentially invidious discrimination.
 Texas has violated the Equal Protection Clause of the Fourteenth and Fifteenth Amendments of the United States Constitution and Section 2 of the Voting Rights Act consistently every decade when drawing new maps.
 This redistricting suit is brought to redress once again Texas's sordid pattern of racial discrimination in redistricting.